syncfusion-content/angular-docs/angular/Grid/Columns.md

         public gridData;
     	constructor()
         {
-            //The datasource "window.gridData" and "window.employeeView" is referred from 'http://js.syncfusion.com/demos/web/scripts/jsondata.min.js'
+            //The datasource "(window as any).gridData" and "window.employeeView" is referred from 'http://js.syncfusion.com/demos/web/scripts/jsondata.min.js' this.gridData = (window as any).gridData;
-            this.gridData = window.gridData;
-            this.employee = window.employeeView;
+            this.employee = (window as any).employeeView;
             this.editSettings={allowAdding:true, allowEditing:true, allowDeleting:true, };
         }
     }